Jash-2000/Self-Driving-Car/Vehicle-Path-Control/Readme.md

 ## Trajectory path to be followed
 ![Trajectory_Path](https://github.com/Jash-2000/Self-Driving-Car/blob/main/Vehicle-Path-Control/trajectory.png)

+## Design of the controller

+ System Outputs : Speed and Acceleration
+ Model Derivarables : Longitudnal Control and Lateral Control PID Model : Used for controlling the brake and throttle positions.
+This in turn would affect the longitudnal stability of the car.
+ Stanley Model : Waypoint tracking for lateral control.
+This would output the steering angles.

+---

 In this project, I have implemented a controller for the CARLA simulator.
 The goal is to control the vehicle to follow a race track by navigating through preset waypoints.
 The vehicle needs to reach these waypoints at certain desired speeds, so both longitudinal and lateral control will be required.
 The file **controller2d.py** class file, is where the controller has been implemented.